cdapio/cdap/cdap-docs/user-guide/source/overview.rst

 Advanced Users
 --------------
-In addition to the capabilities provided by Data Preparation, Data Pipelines, and Metatada, CDAP is full Unified Integration Platform that allows you to quickly develop and deploy custom Java applications.
-If you organization needs to develop a custom application, please visit :ref:`the Developer Manual <developer-index>`.
+In addition to the capabilities provided by Data Preparation, Data Pipelines, and Metatada, CDAP is a full Unified Integration Platform that allows you to quickly develop and deploy custom Java applications.
+If you organization needs to develop a custom application, please visit :ref:`the Developer Manual <developer:developer-index>`.